RPerottoni/Rossmann_Sales_Prediction/README.md

 # 5. Machine Learning Models

-## 5.1 - Feature Selection
-<p style="text-align: justify">This phase started by doing a feture selection using Extra Trees Classifier, aiming to select only the most important features to be used to train the machine learning models.

-Besides these features, during the hypothesis validation, some other important features were identified and considered for the application of Machine Learning.</p>

-# 6. Machine Learning Performance

 <p style="text-align: justify">In this phase, some machine learning model were trained and their performance were calculated by evaluation throguh cross validation technique.</p>

 | ML Model                | MAE Cross_Validation    | MAPE Cross_Validation  | RMSE alidation     |